WSWUP/dri-owrd-et/README.md

 This repository was created with the following two goals in mind related to the **Oregon Statewide ET Project**, a coordinated effort between the Desert Research Institute ([DRI](https://www.dri.edu/)), Oregon Water Resources Department ([OWRD](https://www.oregon.gov/owrd/pages/index.aspx)), [OpenET](https://etdata.org/), and Oregon State University ([OSU](https://oregonstate.edu/)):
 1. Provide a chained-modeling workflow to reproduce historical evapotranspiration and consumptive use of irrigation geopackages that contains field- or HUC-level timeseries data for the 1985-2022 time period.
-2. Leverage the same workflow to add additional years (i.e., 2023 and forward) of data to the geopackage.
+2. Leverage the same workflow to add additional years (i.e., 2023 and forward) of data to the geopackages.

 The repository is structured with a series of Jupyter Notebooks (found in the "notebooks" sub-folder), one for each of the following components of the overall workflow: